 This course is designed to provide teachers with knowledge and skills of varied instructional strategies information in order to assist students’ proficiencies to transmit these strategies to support reading and writing instruction.
 Also, identifying students’ learning styles and helping learners connect their learning styles with methods of literacy skills in content areas are em- phasized.

-**EDUC 5500 - Educational Statistics ..................................................................................3(3-0)
+EDUC 5500 - Educational Statistics ..................................................................................3(3-0)

 Application of basic descriptive statistics to education.
 Data graphs and tables, probability, sam- pling statistics, correlation and hypothesis testing are studied.